TheRestartProject/RepairDirectory/docker/README.md

     C:\Windows\System32\drivers\etc\hosts

-You will want to add the following two lines to the bottom of your file
+You will want to add the following lines to the bottom of your file

     127.0.0.1 restart-project.local      # normal version application
     127.0.0.1 test.restart-project.local # test version of application